Non-Disclosure and Non-Compete Agreement

 6. When do you need a Non-Compete Agreement?

-The Non-compete Agreements have the clause that specifies the period or market during which and where the employee cannot work with a rival brand or company after his employment ends.
+The Non-compete Agreements have a clause that specifies the period or market during which and where the employee cannot work with a rival brand or company after his employment ends.
 Sometimes an organization signs non-compete agreements also with the consultants and contractors besides the employees to safeguard their interests.

 7. How long does the Non-disclosure Agreement last?